MagicForrest/DGVMTools/README.md

 ### News

-**2018-10-01** - DGVMTools is publicly available.
+**2018-10-01** - DGVMTools is now publicly available!
 Whilst package is pretty much fully featured, there may be bugs, so it should be considered in the late-beta phase.
 New v0.6 release to come this month.

 ====